-Non-enveloped viruses lack a lipid-bilayer membrane.
-To reproduce they must breach the membrane of a target host cell to gain access to its cytoplasm.
-The mode of transmission for non-enveloped viruses is characterized by the specific virus; however, the most common routes are via indirect or direct contact of infectious virus particles, contact with or inhalation of respiratory droplets.
-Some non-enveloped viruses may also be spread via airborne transmission.
-Unlike, enveloped viruses, non-enveloped viruses are not easily inactivated by many routine surface cleaning and disinfectant products.
+Enveloped viruses are viruses that possess an envelope or outer coating that is composed of a lipid layer (fat-like substance that is water insoluble).
+The envelope is needed to aid in attachment of the virus to the host cell.
+Loss of the envelope results in loss of infectivity.
+The mode of transmission for enveloped viruses is characterized by the specific virus; however, the most common routes are via indirect or direct contact of infectious virus particles, contact with or inhalation of respiratory droplets.
+Some enveloped viruses may also be spread via airborne transmission.

+Enveloped viruses are easily inactivated by routine surface cleaning and disinfection.

-The following table provides examples of Non-Enveloped Viruses and Mode of Transmission of concern for Healthcare settings.
+The following table provides examples of Enveloped Viruses and Mode of Transmission of concern for Healthcare settings.